mrkjdy/large-project/README.md

-# large-project
-Step Counter created by Group 4 in COP4331
+# Android studio project is in StepswithFriends

+# Web server files are in WebServer

 ## Git commands
+Keep in mind these are pretty basic, and many of these commands have other options or alternative ways to use them

 #### To start using git in a directory on your computer
 `git init`

 This makes a hidden folder in that directory called .git that git uses to manage branches, file changes, etc

-#### To mange repositorys git can use:
+#### To mange repositorys (remotes) git can use:
 `git remote add [name of remote] [repo url]`

 `git remote rm [name of remote]`